jdevfullstack-tutorials/resolution-and-screen-size/README.md

 determine whether a certain display is retina or not.

-But don't you know that distance will really matter also?
+But don't you know that distance is another factor also?
 Even 1080p can be retina when far enough!

 ### About Retina